ramirezxc02/ramirezxc02/README.md

   - Apply patches, updates, and enhancements to the automation solution to address bugs, improve reliability, or incorporate new features.
   - Configure bot settings, such as triggers, inputs, outputs, error handling, and security permissions.
   - Test the automation solution to ensure it performs as expected and meets the defined criteria.

+## Some projects
+ ISLAPP this was one of my last university projects, and I'm really proud of it.
+This was created for "San Lucas Island" employers to automate the way that they stored the ilicit activities made by whoever which was visiting the island.
+The main technologies used for developing thi project were C#, .Net Framework, GitHub, SQL server and the architecture was "Multi-Layers".
+You can see further info here: Link to ISLAPP Repository
 ## Best Practices
 - **Clean Code Advocate:** I believe in writing clean, maintainable code following industry best practices to enhance readability and scalability.
 - **Agile Enthusiast:** Proficient in Agile methodologies, I thrive in fast-paced environments and adapt quickly to changing requirements.